 Intermodal simply means two modes of transportation, so intermodal freight will travel longer distances by ship and/or railroad and shorter distances by drivers.
 You’ll haul loads back and forth between ports and/or rail yards and customers.

-- Lifestyle: Typically regional or local routes near major rail hubs with drivers home more and rarely touching freight.
+- Lifestyle: Typically regional truck driver or local routes near major rail hubs with drivers home more and rarely touching freight.

 - Pay: Sometimes paid by the mile, sometimes by the load, sometimes a combination.